bbauska/meta-react-basics/README.md

 2015.

-This means that the JavaScript engine that is built into your old computer\'s browser is likely to be an ES5 JavaScript engine.
+This means that the JavaScript engine that is built into your old computer&apos;s browser is likely to be an ES5 JavaScript engine.

 In ES5, the only way to declare a variable is the following: